dfintha/barge/README.md

 type: `.c` for C source files, `.cpp` for C++ source files, `.s` for Assembly source files, `.h` for C header files, and `.hpp` for C++ header files.

+**Please note that the development of this software is in a very early stage.
+As such, changes to the project file format and/or usage can happen frequently.**

 ## Requirements

 Internally, `barge` uses the following external software, which are required